chesstor/D-Piper/README.md

 The contents of this file are explained at the end of this document.
 Options that can be modified are shown in red, explanatory text and guidelines are shown in blue, and variable names in black.

 <img width="100%" src="Readme_images/Image3.svg">

+### 4. Run the program:
+The program simply works by running the *D_Piper_v1.py* script.
+This can be ahieved from the Anaconda prompt (with the correct env activated and python-path active) or from any development platform (Spyder, PYCharm...).

+The execution from the Anaconda Prompt shell (or other shell) could be done by simply running:
+`python D_Piper_v1.py`

+## Get in Touch

+* Questions or comments can be asked and answered on [Github Discussions](https://github.com/chesstor/D-Piper/discussions).
+* Bugs, requests, installation problems and other improvements can be posted as [Github Issues](https://github.com/chesstor/D-Piper/issues).

 ## Authors
 All authors belong to IGME Geological Survey of Spain.
 C/Ríos Rosas 23, 28003 Madrid, Spain